-Nothing is more inspiring than a big vision that becomes a triumphant, new reality.
+Nothing is more inspiring than a big vision that becomes a triumphant new reality.
 Think of how Apple’s iPod went from a project with a single employee to an enormously successful product launch in eleven months.
-But they are the exception.
-Consider how London’s Crossrail project delivered five years late and billions overbudget.
+But such successes are the exception.
+Consider how London’s Crossrail project delivered five years late and billions over budget.
 More modest endeavours, whether launching a small business, organizing a conference, or just finishing a work project on time, also commonly fail.
 Why?

 Understanding what distinguishes the triumphs from the failures has been the life’s work of Oxford professor Bent Flyvbjerg.
 In How Big Things Get Done, he identifies the errors that lead projects to fail, and the research-based principles that will make yours succeed:

 - Understand your odds.
 If you don’t know them, you won’t win.

 - Plan slow, act fast.
 Getting to the action quick feels right.
 But it’s wrong.

 - Think right to left.
 Start with your goal, then identify the steps to get there.